monikagonciarz/Seismology2/README.md

 This script contains the code used to perform a CMT source inversion on single-component (vertical) waveform data, plus some additional calculations.

+3. cmt_inversion_zero_trace.m

+This script contains the code used to perform a CMT source inversion on three-component waveform data with imposed trace=0, plus some additional calculations.

+4. cmt_inversion_subset.m

+This script contains the code used to perform a CMT source inversion on three-component waveform data on only 6 selected seismic stations closest to the epicenter(SJG, SACV, SFJD, ESK, BFO, PAB), plus some additional calculations.